Eyewitness memory: Child testimony

 Most of the research on eyewitness memory has involved adults, despite the fact that it is not uncommon for children to have been involved in a crime or to have been the central witness of a crime.
 Statistics from the Crown Prosecution Service revealed that 1,116 children under the age of 10 were witnesses to a crime in England and Wales in 2008/9.

 Children's testimony refers to when children are required to testify in court after witnessing or being involved in a crime.
 In situations where a child is the main witness of a crime, the result of the hearing is dependent on the child's memory of the event.
 And there are several important issues associated with eyewitness memory of children.
 For example, the accuracy of the child's explanation, in such situations, coupled with how well the child can identify the setting of the crime and the individuals involved in the crime, influence the credibility of the child's testimony.
 Whilst research shows that it is possible for children to provide relevant and accurate forensic information, they appear less reliable than adult witnesses and like all witnesses, can create false memories.
+The experience of testifying can also be harmful and anxiety-inducing to the child, leaving them unable to give a credible testimony.

 Moreover, children often have a limited vocabulary, a desire to please the officer, or difficulty answering questions because of trauma.
 Using early childhood memories in eyewitness testimony can also be challenging because for the first 1–2 years of life, brain structures such as the limbic system, which holds the hippocampus and the amygdala and is involved in memory storage, are not yet fully developed.
 Research has demonstrated that children can remember events from before the age of 3–4 years, but that these memories decline as children get older (see childhood amnesia).